 - Support staff who provide one-to-one help, advocacy and support with housing, employment, personal finance and other essential needs on a weekly basis

-- Weekly well-being and coping sessions and a confidential free counselling and psychotherapy service
+- Well-being and coping sessions and a confidential free counselling and psychotherapy service

 - Support with finances and budgeting, plus help with benefits claims